What do Indian COVID patients go through after testing positive? | DW | 06.05.2021

 Many others have found themselves in similar situations during what has been a devastating second wave of coronavirus infections in India.

-Those without connections in the right places are left to fend for themselves, helplessly calling overburdened hospitals in hopes of getting emergency medical assistance.
+Those without connections in the right places are left to fend for themselves, helplessly calling overburdened hospitals in the hope of getting emergency medical assistance.

 Officials in the Delhi government's health department did not respond to repeated emails and phone calls from DW seeking their comment on the growing demand for a functional, centralized helpline number for people in emergencies.